ankitrox/temporary-access/readme.txt

 * Best code quality. `SOLID` principles used during development.
 * Active support and maintenance.

+= Contribution =
+You can suggest a feature on plugin support forum or open an issue in the [Github repository](https://github.com/ankitrox/temporary-access/issues/new).
+Feel free to open a [pull request](https://github.com/ankitrox/temporary-access/pulls) for any suggestions.

 == Installation ==
 1. Install Temporary Acess from the 'Plugins' section in your dashboard (Plugins > Add New > Search for "Temporary Access" ).